Skip to main content

 ENTRYPOINT ["dotnet", "CrestApps.OrchardCore.Cms.Web.dll"]

-Verifying GStreamer Installation
+Verifying GStreamer installation

 Run the following command to confirm GStreamer is available: